Jadi Jantem

-Jadi Jantem (English: If I Knew) is a 1974 Indian Bengali-language drama thriller film directed by Tarun Majumdar as Yatrik.
+Jadi Jantem (English: If I Knew) is a 1974 Indian Bengali-language detective action thriller film directed by Tarun Majumdar as Yatrik.
 This movie was released under the banner of Chitrajug.
-Uttam Kumar played the role of main protagonist of the movie, Mr. P. K. Basu, Bar-at-law.
+Uttam Kumar played the main protagonist of the movie, Mr. P. K. Basu, Bar-at-law.
 This movie was based on the thriller novel Nagchampa of Narayan Sanyal.

 Plot

 Koushik Mitra, an engineer took a job of taxi driver because he was unable to find an appropriate service.
-One day he meet with Sujata, a scientist's daughter and they fell in love.
-Sujata was trapped in a conspiracy where she is accused of a murder.
-Barrister P. K. Basu defends on behalf of Sujata and starts investigation to find out the real culprit.
-What follows is a twist to find the actual shooter who killed the infamous Aggarwal.
+One day he meets Sujata, a scientist's daughter and they fall in love.
+Sujata is trapped in a conspiracy where she is accused of a murder.
+Barrister P. K. Basu defends Sujata and starts an investigation to find out the real culprit.
+What follows is a game full of twists and turns.